shopware/docs/products/extensions/b2b-suite/guides/storefront/ajax-panel.md

 ### Ignore links

-It might be necessary that certain links in a panel really trigger the default behaviour, you just have to add a class to the link or form:
+It might be necessary that certain links in a panel really trigger the default behavior.
+You just have to add a class to the link or form:

 ```html
 <a href="http://www.shopware.com" class="ignore--b2b-ajax-panel">Go to Shopware Home</a>